-We are happy to be able to share details of a recently completed project on an early19th-century Georgian library in a Dublin.
+We are happy to be able to share details of a recently completed project on an early 19th-century Georgian library in Dublin.

-The owners of the property in question, an exquisite Georgian townhouse, wanted a large library to form the main part of their raised ground floor living space.
+The owners of the property in question, an exquisite Georgian townhouse, wanted a large Georgian library to form the main part of their raised ground floor living space.
 The client, Jean Flitcroft of Interior Designers Leon and Croft, wanted the room to look understated, elevating the books as the heroes of the room.
-They required Artichoke’s expert input to update their space without compromising its historic charm and value.
+The brief to Artichoke was to update the space without compromising its historic charm and value.

-The client’s request for us to design them a library coincided with a series of recent visits to St Giles House in Wiltshire, the original home of the 1st Earl of Shaftesbury.
-The house had fallen into disrepair after the Second World War and was on the English Heritage Buildings at Risk register until it was rescued by the 12th Earl of Shaftesbury, Nick Ashley-Cooper, in 2010.
-The property’s magnificent library remained untouched and was in a state of disrepair.
-However, its former elegance and subtle grandeur shone through, and it was this room that gave Artichoke the inspiration for the bespoke library design in Dublin.
+The client’s request for us to design them a Georgian library coincided with a series of visits to St Giles House in Wiltshire, the original home of the 1st Earl of Shaftesbury.
+The house had fallen into disrepair after the Second World War and was on the English Heritage Buildings ‘At Risk’ register until it was rescued by the 12th Earl of Shaftesbury, Nick Ashley-Cooper, in 2010.
+The property’s magnificent Georgian library remained untouched and was in a state of disrepair.
+However, its former elegance and subtle grandeur shone through, and it was this room that gave Artichoke the inspiration for the bespoke Georgian library design in Dublin.

-The library in this Georgian townhouse is flooded with light, while soft red walls and a rich colour palette deliver a more traditional library aesthetic.
+The Georgian library is flooded with light, while soft red walls and a rich colour palette deliver a more traditional library aesthetic.
 Different leathers and woods are mixed to give an eclectic look that feels cosy without being stuffy.
-A chandelier in each section of the space hints at grandeur, while armchairs dotted throughout invite the family and their guests to make themselves comfortable.
+A chandelier in each section of the Georgian library interior hints at grandeur, while armchairs dotted throughout invite the family and their guests to make themselves comfortable.

-Perhaps most importantly, the books are presented in understated white bookcases, allowing them to be seen clearly and perfectly hitting the client’s brief.
+Perhaps most importantly, the books are presented in understated white bookcases, allowing them to be seen clearly – answering the client’s brief perfectly.
 We have been successful in creating a space that the family will enjoy and cherish for years to come without compromising the historic charm of the house.

-If you’ve been inspired about the trans-formative impact of authentic joinery led interiors, please do get in touch and tell us about your project or read more about our services.
+If this project convinces of the transformative potential of well considered and authentic architectural joinery, please do get in touch and tell us about your project.
+Email the Artichoke team at email@example.com or call on +44 (0)1934 745270 or read more about our services.

 A precursor to starting the interior design work for any bespoke library or study is to take reference from the past.
 We take a great deal of inspiration from the past and we are fortunate in this country to have a great number of well preserved magnificent spaces to take inspiration from.